d2l-ai/d2l-en/chapter_introduction/intro.md

 principally by the set of powerful models that it focuses on.
 These models consist of many successive transformations of the data that are chained together top to bottom, thus the name *deep learning*.
-On our way to discussing deep neural networks, we'll discuss some more traditional methods.
+On our way to discussing deep neural networks, we will discuss some more traditional methods.

 ###  Objective functions